ajLapid718/PurgeLikes/README.md

 ## Background

 I've been a member of Facebook since 2009.
-I would casually and frequently like various Facebook Pages here and there without much thought about the consequences down the line.
-Over time, the FB Pages accumulated and eventually developed into quite a sizeable amount.
-Personally having around 1300 liked pages, a lot of my news feed has become fairly cluttered at this point.
+Between then and now, I would find myself casually and frequently liking various Facebook Pages.
+Lo and behold, the FB Pages accumulated and eventually snowballed into quite a sizeable amount.
+A noticeable portion of my News Feed has become fairly cluttered.

-I wasn't particularly troubled by the situation, and I would unfollow a page every now and then, but it's useful to have this solution on tap for when I want to or when someone else eventually wants to make some significant changes to clean up their news feed.
-Most of the pages have become abandoned or have adopted the essence of spam so this is certainly a viable approach to getting back to seeing posts from people or pages we'd actually be interested in viewing.
+I wasn't particularly troubled by the situation, and I would unfollow a page every now and then, but it's still useful to have this solution on tap for when anyone (myself included) feels inclined to make some significant changes by cleaning up their subscriptions.
+Most of the pages have become abandoned and/or are pushing content that have adopted the essence of spam.
+Using this program is certainly a viable approach to improve upon filtering the information on our News Feed.

-Once all of the Liked Pages are done away with, the script creates a text file in the same directory that the script was executed in.
-This file will have the title `AllLikedPages.txt` and it will have an ordered list (numerical list) of all of the pages that were unliked.
-This allows the client to be more informed about the aftermath and the information might enable the client to re-like/re-subscribe to pages they were genuinely interested in following in the first place.
+Once all of the Liked Pages are done away with, the script creates a text file in the same directory it was executed in.
+This file will have the title `AllLikedPages.txt` and it will contain an ordered list (numerical list) of all of the pages that were unliked.
+This allows the individual to become informed about the aftermath from a certain vantage point.
+The information is likely to enable the person to re-like/re-subscribe to pages they were genuinely and originally interested in while skipping over irrelevant material.

 ## The Situation